Running a business in Sweden

 If you want to start a business in Sweden, you must decide on the type of business enterprise and register your business with the Swedish Companies Registration Office (Bolagsverket) and the Swedish Tax Agency (Skatteverket).

-Before you start a business, you must first decide what type of business enterprise you want.
-The most common is to start as a sole trader.
+Before you start, you must choose the appropriate type of business enterprise.
+The most common type is to operate as a sole trader.
 This means that you as a private individual own, run, and are responsible for the business.
-You are responsible for paying tax and social insurance contributions (personal contributions, egenavgifter).
+You must pay tax and social insurance contributions (egenavgifter).

-If you want to start a limited company, a trading partnership, a limited partnership, or economic association, you must register your business with the Swedish Companies Registration Office.
+If you want to start a limited company, a trading partnership, a limited partnership, or economic association, you must register the enterprise with the Swedish Companies Registration Office.

 If you have a Swedish personal identity number, you can log in to verksamt.se using the Swedish electronic identification (e-identifikation).

-If you do not have a Swedish personal identity number, you must complete a form to register your company according to the type of business you wish to start.
-Use the following link to choose the correct form to use, depending on the type of business you wish to start.
+If you do not have a Swedish personal identity number, you must submit a form according to the type of business enterprise.
+You can find the relevant form using the links below.

-Register your business with the Swedish Tax Agency
+Registering a business enterprise with the Swedish Tax Agency

-All companies must register with the Swedish Tax Agency (Skatteverket).
+All enterprises must register with the Swedish Tax Agency (Skatteverket).
 When you register, you can apply for F-tax approval (F-skatt), register for business VAT, and register as an employer.

-If you have a Swedish personal identity number, you can log in using electronic ID and register using the e-services on verksamt.se.
+If you have a Swedish personal identity number, you can log in to verksamt.se using the Swedish electronic identification (e-identifikation) and register for the e-services on the website.

 Recruiting labour from other countries to Sweden